Mallick17/AWS-CCP/README.md

 ## AWS Managed Services
 - AWS Managed Services provides ongoing management of your AWS infrastructure so you can focus on your applications.
 It helps automate common activities such as change requests, monitoring, patch management, security, and backup services, and provides full-lifecycle services to provision, run, and support your infrastructure.
+- Enhanced Security aligned with your controls
+  - AWS Managed Services (AMS) builds and maintains a growing repository of compliance, operational, and security guardrails that help keep you aligned with your controls.
+AMS reduces the burden of meeting compliance program requirements (HIPAA, HITRUST, GDPR, SOC, NIST, ISO, PCI, FedRAMP) through automated detection and remediation automation.
+- Reduced operational costs for maintaining
+  - AWS Managed Services (AMS) helps with financial optimization across your AWS estate, and any savings identified reduce your AMS fee without impacting operational outcomes.
+The customers have enjoyed up to 30% in operational savings and up to 25% in AWS infrastructure savings.
+Pay for what you use and take back operational control when you are ready.

 ## AWS Health Dashboard
 ### AWS Service Health Dashboard